Free online games to play with friends

 Image credit: Codenames Online

-Players are split into two teams – red and blue – with one spymaster on each side.
-The spymaster gives one-word clues and the team guesses the corresponding words until all of their colour has been cleared.
-Nothing will beat that “Eureka!” moment when your friend correctly guesses “School”, “Temple”, “Hotel” and “Crane” from a single word – “Building”.
+Players are split into 2 teams – red and blue – with one spymaster on each side.
+The spymaster gives 1-word clues and the team guesses the corresponding words until all tiles with their colour has been cleared.
+Nothing will beat that “Eureka!” moment when your friend correctly guesses “School”, “Temple”, “Hotel”, and “Crane” from a single word – “Building”.

 How to play: Create a game room and send the invite link to your friends.

-- Split players into two teams and assign a spymaster on each.
+- Split players into 2 teams and assign a spymaster on each.
 Only the spymaster is able to see the coloured board.

 - If the shaded black tile is chosen, the team automatically loses.